thunderrabbit/robnugen-journal-entries/2017/09/14packing-for-osaka.md

 suitcase to hold them and my helmet.
 I never ended up getting wrist guards so I will skate gently and not fall down.

+I will take my computer and get some iOS programming done on the train.
+Oh snap I better download the latest XCode.

+## 22:58

+Oh it is still GM Seed (whatever that means), but I will download it anyway, just in case.